Knights of the Round Table: Dodinel

 A complete story of Dodinel (in different versions, including different origins and families as described earlier) is presented in the French prose cycles.
 In the Vulgate Merlin and the Livre d'Artus, the young teenage Dodinel defects to Arthur early in the king's reign, opposing his own family.
-In the Livre, he kills the Saxon king Mathmas at the Battle of Clarence (Badon).
+In the Livre, he kills the Saxon king Mathmas at the Battle of Clarence (i.e. the Battle of Badon).
 Having been knighted by Arthur, he joins the Queen's Knights and eventually the Round Table.
 The Vulgate Lancelot, besides telling the stories of Lancelot's rescues of the captive Dodinel on multiple occasions, has him as one of the only five knights who cross the perilous bridge into Sorelois alive (besides Gawain, Meliant, Yder and Arthur).
 In the Vulgate Queste, he is one of the Grail knights in Galahad's company.
 In the Post-Vulgate, Lamorak is slain by Gawain and his brothers when he is injured following an earlier fight with Dodinel.
-In the end, Dodinel dies fighting against Mordred's forces at the Battle of Salisbury Plain (Camlann).
+In the end, Dodinel dies fighting against Mordred's forces at the Battle of Salisbury Plain (i.e. the Battle of Camlann).

 In Italy, he is called Dondinello and its variants, usually with no epithet (except in the case of Oddinello le Salvaggio in the Tristano Riccardiano).
 In his unusual characterization in Chantari di Lancelotto, Dodinel (Dudinello) is a villain who joins up with Mordred to conspire against Lancelot.
-Cantari di Carduino, a Fair Unknown type epic poem possibly based on a lost Dodinel romance, tells the story of his eponymous son Carduino's vengeance against the clan of Gawain for having his father fatally poisoned by the jealous lords including Mordred and Augerisse (probably Gaheris), as well as of Carduino's other adventures.
+Cantari di Carduino, a Fair Unknown type epic poem possibly based on a lost Dodinel romance, tells the story of his eponymous son Carduino's vengeance against the clan of Gawain for having his father fatally poisoned by the jealous lords including Mordred and Augerisse (i.e. Guerrehes), as well as of Carduino's other adventures.

+Lionel-Dodinel not to be confused with Lionel the brother of Bors (son of King Bors), nor the unrelated character of Dynadain (Dynodain) in Meliadus, where Dodinel himself apears as Dydonel.
+Neither he should be confused with Odinel of Huon nor with Odinel (Odenel) of Troie.